canique/gateway/raspberry-pi-radio-hat/README.md

    rssi-threshold=-98
    ```
    Then run `sudo systemctl restart canique-radio-bridge` for the changes to take effect.

+2) In case you only observe message loss on one sensor, make sure that the antenna of the sensor and the antenna of the radio hat are parallel to each other.
+If the sensor is in an enclosure, the antenna is placed lengthwise inside.

+## Radio Reception Quality / Noise Indicator

+The Raspberry Pi can emit noise (which also covers the 868MHz band) while doing SD card writes, or while  heavily using the WiFi chip or LAN (e.g. while downloading a file).
+To keep the received noise level to a minimum so that the antenna of the Canique Gateway Hat does not see much interference, you should keep heavy SD card writes or network transactions to a minimum.
+You can see the noise level visually by looking at the amber RX LED of the Canique Gateway Hat.
+If the RX LED is on all the time, this means that the received noise is above the RX threshold (set to -98 dBm by default) all the time and message loss will occur.
+Please note that noise can also stem from a TV in the close proximity or some other electronic device.

 ## Raspberry Pi4 Power Optimization and Tuning